A Tale of Two Pulsars and the Origin of TeV Gamma Rays from the Galactic Center: Emission from a PWN at the Galactic Center: I

 Even the smallest of the ambient values discussed previously are much larger than typically encountered by ram pressure confined PWNe far out in the Galactic disk.
 Is this value typical of what is going on within G359?
 We will assume here that the ambient field strength is encountered by the $e^\pm$ after being accelerated with no field compression, discussing first evidence from the X-ray data.

-In Fig.~\ref{bEfig}, we show both the total cooling rate and broken into components for the photon field at a distance of 1~pc from Sgr~A$^*$ for two different values of $B$.
-These show how the importance of IC varies compared to synchrotron and the Klein-Nishina (KN) suppression via the break in the IC curves with increasing $E_e$.
+In Fig.~\ref{bEfig}, we show both the total cooling rate and as broken into components for the photon field at a distance of 1~pc from Sgr~A$^*$ for two different values of $B$.
+These characteristic cooling times show how the importance of IC varies compared to synchrotron and the Klein-Nishina (KN) suppression via the break in the IC curves with increasing $E_e$.

-As mentioned earlier, the steepening with increasing distance away from the head of the nebula measured by \citet{Wang2006} is a keystone of the PWN interpretation.
+As mentioned earlier, the spectral steepening with increasing distance away from the head of the nebula measured by \citet{Wang2006} is a keystone of the PWN interpretation.
 They determined that to achieve a synchrotron cooling time for electrons emitting $\sim\,$keV X-rays comparable to the travel time along the full length of the nebula requires a field of $B \!\sim\!
 0.8 \,(v_f \sin{i}/c_s)^{2/3}\,$mG, where $i$ is the inclination of the PWN to the observer, $v_f$ is the flow velocity, and $c_s \!=\! c/\sqrt{3}$ is the sound speed of relativistic plasma.
 For the nominal parameters this is consistent with a field strength in the mG range.

 We can also consider the Cannonball, a PWN with similar morphology located $\sim\,$20~pc from Sgr~A$^*$ and presumed to be associated with the Sgr~A East SNR.
 The Cannonball has been seen in hard X-rays by {\it NuSTAR}, from which a field of $\sim\!
 313 \!-\!
 530\,\mu$G was derived by \citet{Nynka2013}, consistent with the $\sim\!
 0.3\,$mG field estimate from radio equipartition arguments in \citet{Zhao2013}.